Here come producer prices ...

-The Deparment of Labour will release the Producer Price Index (PPI) for August at the bottom of the hour.
+The producer price index for July is set for release at the bottom of the hour.

-Economists estimate that PPI for final demand fell 0.1% month-on-month and 0.9% year-on-year.
+Economists estimate that the index for final demand rose 0.1% month-0n-month, and 0.1% excluding food and energy, according to Bloomberg.
+Year-over-year, the consensus is for a drop by 0.9%, and +0.5% excluding food and energy.

-Excluding volatile food and energy costs, they forecast that “core” PPI rose 0.1% compared to July, and rose 0.7% compared to a year ago.
+The index from the Bureau of Labour Statistics measures prices received by domestic producers for their goods and services.

 Business Insider Emails & Alerts